tyler3490/2168/README.md

-# mazeSolver
+# 2168 assignments
-2168 maze assignment
+this repostitory contains all completed assignments from cis2168 (data structures)